deanyo/dannythedj/docs/SETUP.md

 ## Troubleshooting
 - If slash commands do not appear, re-run `npm run register-commands`.
 - If audio fails, confirm `yt-dlp` and `ffmpeg` run in your terminal.

+## YouTube Cookies (age/region/private videos)
+yt-dlp can use your logged-in YouTube session cookies to unlock age-restricted, private, or region-locked content (if your account has access).

+Option A: Export cookies to a file
+1) Sign into YouTube in your browser.
+2) Use a cookies export extension (for example: "Get cookies.txt" on Chrome, or "cookies.txt" on Firefox).
+3) Export cookies for `youtube.com` and save the file locally.
+4) Set `YTDLP_COOKIES_PATH` to the file path and restart the bot.

+Option B: Import cookies from a browser profile
+1) Sign into YouTube in your browser.
+2) Set `YTDLP_COOKIES_FROM_BROWSER` to a supported browser name such as `chrome`, `edge`, or `firefox`.
+3) (Optional) Use a specific profile: `chrome:Profile 1`.

+Notes
+- Keep cookies private; they grant access to your account.
+- For Docker, mount the cookies file and point `YTDLP_COOKIES_PATH` to the mounted path in the container.
+- If you set both `YTDLP_COOKIES_PATH` and `YTDLP_COOKIES_FROM_BROWSER`, the
+  bot prefers `YTDLP_COOKIES_PATH`.

 ## Docker Notes
 Docker files are included and install `yt-dlp` + `ffmpeg`.